Strongly coupled giant-atom waveguide quantum electrodynamics: Single giant atom

 \section{Single giant atom}

-We first investigate a giant atom interacting with the waveguide through two resonators, i.e., $N=1$ and $M=2$.
+We first investigate a giant atom that interacts with the waveguide through two resonators, i.e., $N=1$ and $M=2$.
 Then the spectral-density matrix only has one component

-where $d>0$ is the separation between the two resonators coupled to the giant atom and $T_{n}(x)=\cos(n\arccos x)$ the $n$th Chebyshev polynomial.
-The spectral density $J_0(\omega)$ becomes divergent at the band edges $\pm 2h$, which is called Van Hove singularities \cite{PhysRev.89.1189}.
-The eigen equation \eqref{eigene} becomes $Y(E)=E$, where $Y(E)=\Delta+\int_{-2h}^{2h}d\omega {J_0(\omega)\over E-\omega}$.
+where $|x_{n2}-x_{n1}|=d>0$ is the separation between the two resonators coupled to the giant atom and $T_{n}(x)=\cos(n\arccos x)$ is the $n$th Chebyshev polynomial.
+The spectral density $J_0(\omega)$ becomes divergent at the edges of the band $\pm 2h$, which is called van Hove singularities \cite{PhysRev.89.1189}.
+The eigen equation \eqref{eigene} becomes

 First, it is easy to find that the eigen equation has an infinite number of roots in $|E|\le 2h$, which form a continuous energy band.
 Second, $Y(E)$ is a decreasing function when $|E|>2h$.
-Thus, a BOC with eigen energy $E^\text{boc}>2h$ or $E^\text{boc}<-2h$ presents as long as $ Y(2h)>2h$ or $Y(-2h)<-2h$.
+Thus, a BOC with eigenenergy $E^\text{boc}>2h$ or $E^\text{boc}<-2h$ is present as long as $ Y(2h)>2h$ or $Y(-2h)<-2h$.
 It is proven analytically that Thus, we always have a BOC with $E^\text{boc}>2h$ for an even $d$ and a BOC with $E^\text{boc}<-2h$ for any system parameters.
-Being caused by the divergence of the $J_0(\omega)$ at the two Van Hove singularities $\pm2h$, their eigenenergies asymptotically merge to the continuous energy band.
+Being caused by the divergence of the $J_0(\omega)$ at the two van Hove singularities $\pm2h$, their eigenenergies asymptotically merge to the continuous energy band.
 We call them type-I BOCs.
-For an odd $d$, another BOC with $E^\text{boc}>2h$ suddenly appears when which removes the influence of the Van Hove singularity at $2h$ on the energy spectrum.
+For an odd $d$, another BOC with $E^\text{boc}>2h$ suddenly appears when which removes the influence of the van Hove singularity at $2h$ on the energy spectrum.
 We call it type-II BOC.
 Third, there are discrete removable singularities $E_l^\text{bic}$ in the regime $(-2h,2h)$ determined by $J_0(E^\text{bic})=0$, which results in

 with $l$ being integer numbers.
 It can be analytically proven that $Y(E_l^\text{bic})=\Delta$.
-Thus, the eigen equation becomes $\Delta=E^\text{bic}_l$, which combined with Eq. \eqref{bicccd} gives the condition of the system parameters for forming the BICs.
+Thus, the eigen equation becomes $\Delta=E^\text{bic}_l$, which, combined with Eq. \eqref{bicccd} gives the condition of the system parameters for forming the BICs.
 The requirement of the presence of the BICs $J_0(E^{\text{bic}})=0$ is fundamentally caused by the destructive interference between the two interaction pathways of the giant atom and the common electromagnetic field in the waveguide.